0800 0584558 Appointment

 What are the various techniques for breast reduction?

-Breast reduction has two main components, which are the skin incision pattern and the pedicle.
+At Reza Nassab Plastic Surgery in Cheshire & Manchester breast reduction has two main components, which are the skin incision pattern and the pedicle.
 When a breast reduction is performed the nipple is moved to a new position.
 The blood supply and tissues supporting the nipple are often called the pedicle.
 The main pedicles types used are the superior, superomedial, and inferior pedicles.
 The skin incision pattern will determine the type of scars you will have from the breast reduction operation.
 You will always have a scar around the nipple areolar complex.
 In some cases, a vertical scar may be used where you may only have vertical scar running from the areolar to the breast crease or inframammary fold.
 Sometimes a small horizontal scar may be used if there is some excess skin resulting in the short scar pattern.
 Traditionally, the inverted T pattern is used where you will have a scar around the areolar, a vertical scar and horizontal scar running along the inframammary fold.

 What are the potential risks or complications of breast reduction?